Vishal-V/100-Days-of-ML-Code/README.md

 - Implemented dropout (forward and back-prop) from scratch
 - Implemented Gradient checking from scratch
 - Completed Week 1 of the course

+### Day 29 (7-10-18) mini-batch gradient descent with momentum and Adam
+- Implementing mini-batch gradient descent with momentum